 National Lottery UK Fund - grants from £500,000 to £5 million available for projects that can run for up to 10 years.
 Projects must demonstrate that they have the potential to benefit communities across the UK, scale their impact, and focus on equity.
 Applications can be made at any time.

 Reaching Communities - £20,001 upwards for up to five years is available for voluntary and community organisations.
 This fund focusses on projects that help improve local communities and the lives of people most in need, including hard to reach communities.
-There is a small revenue and a capital scheme and a larger buildings only fund.
-All projects must address one or more of the following outcomes: People have better chances in life, with better access to training and development to improve their life skills; Stronger communities, with more active citizens, working together to tackle their problems; Improved rural and urban environments, which communities are better able to access and enjoy; and Healthier and more active people and communities.
+There is a small revenue and a capital scheme and a larger buildings-only fund.
 Applications can be made at any time.
+Please note that you are strongly recommend not to apply until new criteria is published in spring 2025.

 Education & Learning

 Greggs Foundation - grants are available for primary schools interested in opening free breakfast clubs.
 Funding is for an initial start-up grant for equipment such as chest freezers to store food items or toys and activities for the club.
 Specific criteria apply and are available via the weblink.
-Opens on 2 October 2023.
-Applications can be made at any time.
+Applications can be made at any time using the waiting list form on their website.

 John Beckwith Charitable Trust – grants under £5,000 are available for charities working in the areas of the arts, education, medical research, sport and social welfare.
 The Trust is particularly interested in allocating awards under the social welfare theme.
 Application deadline: applications can be made at any time.
 Applications need to be in writing to: The John Beckwith Charitable Trust, 124 Sloane Street, London, SW1X 9BW or via email: This email address is being protected from spambots.
 You need JavaScript enabled to view it.